 Brush and Tree Removal

-Additional brush and selective tree removal was done in January 2014 to accomplish the goals of the master plan.
+Brush and selective tree removal has been done to accomplish the goals of the master plan.
 The woods in the southwest and south central portion of the site are not being restored at this time.

 Archeological and Historical Information